DeepLabCut/DeepLabCut/docs/intro.md

 VERSION 1.0: The initial, Nature Neuroscience version of [DeepLabCut](https://www.nature.com/articles/s41593-018-0209-y) can be found in the history of git, or here: https://github.com/DeepLabCut/DeepLabCut/releases/tag/1.11

 ## News (and in the news):

+- April 2022: multi-animal identification and tracking with DeepLabCut is published in Nature Methods!

 - August 2021: 2.2 becomes the new stable release for DeepLabCut.